 Large

 Measuring a hefty 28 to 39 feet in length, these larger RVs include towable campers and Class A motorhomes.
-Depending on the size and multiple other factors, the average cost of detailing can rack up anything around $300 to $400.
+Depending on the size and multiple other factors, the average cost of detailing can rack up around $300 to $400.

 -